ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 [test-plan]: #test-plan

 ### Unit tests
- - Create a transaction that haves a negative remaining value.
+ - Create a transaction that has a negative remaining value.
    - Test that the transaction fails the verification in `Transaction::value_balance()`
    - To avoid passing the utxo we can have `0` as the amount of the transparent pool and some negative shielded pool.